mandober/debrief.math/300-logic/index/theories/list-of-first-order-theories.md

 https://en.wikipedia.org/wiki/List_of_first-order_theories

-In first-order logic, a first-order theory is given by a set of axioms in a particular formal language.
+In FOL, a first-order theory is given by a set of axioms in a particular formal language.
 This is a list of common first-order theories and their properties.

 Contents
 - Preliminaries